 Marketing: Free Tools for Young Entrepreneurs

-- Hootsuite: Small businesses and nonprofit groups can get Hootsuite’s professional plan of social media management tools for young entrepreneurs for free now until July 2020.
+- Hootsuite: Hootsuite’s has a limited plan of social media management tools for free.

 - SurveyMonkey: This service has a free plan that lets you do online surveys with your customers and clients.